 While you can’t sell any of your own items this way, it’s still a great platform to buy used clothing online.
 The website enables you to narrow down your search using several categories with the added bonus of being able to shop for men, women and children all in one spot.

-In addition, you’ll be supporting a non-profit that puts money earned towards community programs including job training, placement services, and classes for those who are challenged in finding traditional employment.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+In addition, you’ll be supporting a non-profit that puts money earned towards community programs including job training, placement services, and classes for those who are challenged in finding traditional employment.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?